Willie John McBride

-William James McBride CBE, better known as Willie John McBride (born 6 June 1940), is a former rugby union footballer from Northern Ireland who played as a lock for Ireland and the British and Irish Lions.
-He made 63 appearances for Ireland, including eleven as captain, and toured with the Lions five times; a record that earned him 17 Lions Test caps.
+William James McBride, better known as Willie John McBride (born 6 June 1940), is a former rugby union footballer from Northern Ireland who played as a lock for Ireland and the British and Irish Lions.
+He made 63 appearances for Ireland, including eleven as captain, and toured with the Lions five times; a record that earned him 17 Lions Test caps and 71 appearances in the red jersey.
 He also captained one of the most successful Lions sides, which returned undefeated from South Africa in 1974.
 McBride, inducted into the World Rugby Hall of Fame in 2009, is regarded as one of the most influential figures ever to play the game.

+McBride is opposed to the use of a 23-man bench, "absolute nonsense" he considers unfair and increasing the risk of injury.

 Youth

-McBride was born in Toomebridge, County Antrim.
+McBride was born in Moneyglass near Toomebridge, County Antrim, one of four boys; one died at a young age in a drowning accident.
 Owing to his father's death when he was four years old, he spent most of his spare time helping out on his family farm.
-Because of this he did not start playing rugby until he was 17.
-He was educated at Ballymena Academy and played for the school's First XV.
-After he left he joined Ballymena.
+Because of his commitments on the farm, he did not start playing rugby until he was 17.
+He was educated at Ballymena Academy and played for the school's First XV and the Ulster Schools' team.
+After he left he joined Ballymena and was playing for the first team within a year.
+McBride was primarily into athletics at school, winning the Ulster School pole-vault championship in 1956 and 1957.
+He attributed the strength gained on the farm for never having to come off injured in a playing career that covered four decades, even playing 20 minutes with a broken leg at one stage.

 Playing career

 In 1962 McBride was selected to play for Ireland.
 His first Test on 10 February 1962 was against England at Twickenham.
 Later that year he was selected to tour South Africa with the British and Irish Lions.

 McBride continued to play for Ireland throughout the 1960s and played for Ireland when they first defeated South Africa (the Springboks) in 1965, and when Ireland defeated Australia in Sydney — the first time a Home Nations team had defeated a major southern hemisphere team in their own country.
 He was again selected for the Lions in 1966, this time touring New Zealand and Australia.
 He toured South Africa with the Lions again in 1968.

 He was selected to play for the Lions in their 1971 tour of New Zealand.
-Despite being criticized by some as being "over the hill", McBride was made pack leader and helped the Lions to a Test series win over New Zealand; their first and last series win over New Zealand.
+McBride was made pack leader and helped the Lions to a Test series win over New Zealand; their first and last series win over New Zealand.
 He received an MBE in 1971 for services to rugby football.